For those seeking a challenge,

 Cultural & walking Safari

-our walking safari in Emboreeti Village near Tarangire National Park take you on a journey through the Valley of the Maasai people .
-Walk along the banks of the seasonal rivers, trekking on the Oldoinyo Sambu mountain explore ancient geological formations, Flora and Fauna identification and be part of the village most ambitious rewilding project about conservations.
+Our walking safari in Emboreeti Village near Tarangire National Park takes you on a journey through the Valley of the Maasai people.
+Walk along the banks of the seasonal rivers, trekking on the Oldoinyo Sambu mountain, explore ancient geological formations, Flora and Fauna identification, and be part of the village's most ambitious rewilding project about conservation.

 Oldoinyo Sambu is a mountain near Emboreet village, approximately twenty kilometers from the village center.
 One of the mountain’s many characteristics is that it is the highest peak in the village area.
 In the Maa language, oldoinyo means “mountain,” while sambu is a mixed color with brown and white stripes.